-When preparing written reports, members using portable audio recorders should review their recordings as a resource (see the Officer-Involved Shootings and Deaths Policy for guidance in those cases).
+When preparing written reports, members should review their recordings as a resource (see the Officer-Involved Shootings and Deaths Policy for guidance in those cases).
 However, members shall not retain personal copies of recordings.
 Members should not use the fact that a recording was made as a reason to write a less detailed report.